Yu-Group/clinical-rule-vetting/readme.md

  </p>

 This is a *collaborative* repository intended to validate and derive clinical-decision rules.
-We hope to use a unified modeling pipeline across a variety of contributed datasets to standardize and improve previous modeling practices.
+We hope to use a unified modeling pipeline across a variety of contributed datasets to standardize and improve previous modeling practices for clinical decision rules.
+Additionally, we hope to externally validate the rules under study here with data from UCSF.

 # Still under development
 - `baseline.py` template
-- build in slightly more autogluon support
+- build in more autogluon support
 - data_dictionary template
 - modeling pipeline
+- build in more vflow support
+- build in more eda support
     - visualization / posthoc pipeline

 # Datasets